Needlepoint, Fancy Stitches, and “Too Much of a Good Thing Is . . .”

-Yesterday on my friend Marianne’s blog wrote about fancy stitches and the tendency for people to go for ever more difficult stitches in needlepoint.
+A few years ago on the New Needlepoint blog, Marianne wrote about fancy stitches and the tendency for people to go for ever more difficult stitches in needlepoint.

 She writes “I fear *we* , as a needlepoint community are losing touch with the simple beauty of the threads, colors, designs etc, that needlepoint used to be all about, before it was swamped by the “fancy stitch monster”.”

-Now if you read the post, you kind of suspect that Marianne and I have been discussing it.
+Thinking about what she wrote, you might suspect that Marianne and I have been discussing it.
 I definitely agree with her that there has been a fascination with difficult stitches and with piling on the effects on the canvas.

 I compare it to those musical groups who are so enamoured of the great vocal effects they can get, that they use them to the deteriment of the music, indulging in “vocal histrionics.”
 Or the web designer who is so delighted he can create animations that he puts them everywhere.